 Especially if you’re new to the business world, it’s understandable that you might need to stop and reflect on where you’ve been and where you’re going.
-Once you take stock of the way things are, you can find a path forward.
-Here are five tips to kick off your brainstorming when it comes to you truly taking control of your business.
+You can find a path forward once you take stock of how things are.
+Here are five tips to start brainstorming about genuinely taking control of your business.

 Set measurable goals.

 The first step to taking control of your company is to set (and start achieving) clear goals.
 When you’re just starting out, your biggest priority is likely getting your product to market and getting your name out there.
-However, once you’ve accomplished those goals, it’s important to keep identifying specific priorities to help you steer your business.
+However, once you’ve accomplished those goals, you must keep identifying specific priorities to help you steer your business.

 One way to do this is by adopting an OKR framework.
-OKR stands for “objectives and key results,” and is a framework for goal-setting that was pioneered by two of the people who launched Google.
+OKR stands for “objectives and key results” and is a framework for goal-setting pioneered by two people who launched Google.
 At its heart, using OKRs involves clearly identifying what objectives you want to achieve and what success looks like.
 This makes it easy to align all members of your team towards a common goal, and you can use OKR software to help track your progress in the process.

 Have a strong defense.

-In an increasingly digital world, your company is more at risk than ever when it comes to competition.
+In an increasingly digital world, your company is more at risk than ever regarding competition.
 Nowadays, threats to your business can come from myriad sources.
-Whether it’s a negative post about your company on social media or even a few blog posts, there are countless ways that your staff, property, or operations could be in trouble in the age of the internet.
+Whether it’s a negative post about your company on social media or even a few blog posts, there are countless ways that your staff, property, or operations could be in trouble in the Internet age.
 With so many threats, it’s crucial to have a strong defense, and that’s where a company like LifeRaft comes in.

 Seek out advice for entrepreneurs.

-As you’re learning the ropes, it’s important to get good advice on what it takes to run a company.
+As you’re learning the ropes, getting good advice on running a company is essential.
 That being said, there are many sources of advice for entrepreneurs, from reputable websites specializing in business strategy to news articles and even mentorship opportunities.
-If you can find a mentor by searching LinkedIn, it’s definitely worth considering, since having someone who’s walked in your shoes can give you a valuable perspective as you seek to take control of your company.
+If you can find a mentor by searching LinkedIn, it’s definitely worth considering since having someone who’s walked in your shoes can give you a valuable perspective as you seek to take control of your company.

 Think twice before working with your friends.